 Dad had already graduated from high school and had been working for the Coker Hotel in Warren before he even met Mom.
 Before I was born he had switched to working for a clothing store which became his work the rest of his life.
 Though he never wanted to be a farmer like his father, for many years he kept a small vegetable garden in his backyard, loving fresh-grown veggies.

 Mom may have continued some part-time work for Uncle Doc, I do not know.
 But pretty soon she was pregnant and so her uncle then became her personal doctor and he delivered me on July 4, 1940.

-And thus our family begins . . .
+And thus our family begins with . . .

 “Dearest Darling . . .” ~Everett, using those 1930’s terms of endearment in those letters linked above – kind of funny sounding to us next generations! 🙂

 And World History Then